lapiceroazul4/Data_Warehouse/README.md

     "database" : "demo_db"
    }

-5. **Run the Airbnb Notebook**: Now go to Airbnb folder and run main_def.ipynb

-6. **Create api_config**: Yo need to create a json file called "api_config" with the following information, make sure you replace the values with the correspondent information: Remember this information it's provided in:  https://rapidapi.com/traveltables/api/cost-of-living-and-prices/
+5. **Create api_config**: Yo need to create a json file called "api_config" with the following information, make sure you replace the values with the correspondent information: Remember this information it's provided in:  https://rapidapi.com/traveltables/api/cost-of-living-and-prices/

    ```bash
       {